-Definition: Tea lattes are a variation on caffe lattes.
-Like caffe lattes, they are typically made with steamed milk.
 However, instead of espresso, they contain tea, usually in the form of matcha green tea or a concentrate made from strong-brewed tea.
 A tea latte may be hot or cold and all you need are a few simple ingredients, including your favorite tea.

-The most popular type of tea latte is the chai latte, which is a Westernized variation on Indian masala chai and is often served over ice or blended.
-Other common teas used in lattes include matcha green tea lattes and Earl Grey, though you can use any type of tea you like.
+The most popular type of tea latte is the chai latte.
+This is a Westernized variation on Indian masala chai and is often served over ice or blended.
+Other common teas used in lattes include matcha green tea and Earl Grey, though you can use any type of tea you like.

-Some tea lattes are made with soy milk or other milk alternatives.
+If you prefer, tea lattes are just as tasty when made with soy milk or other milk alternatives.
 When they are made as dry drinks (like caffe lattes with more frothed milk than creaminess), they can be adorned with latte art.